martinmib/organic/README.md

 1.
 a food produced by organic farming.
 2.
-an organic chemical compound.
+an organic chemical compound

 ### Fonts

 Logo:
 font-family: 'Cormorant Infant', serif;:

 I used the cormorant infant font, with a backup of serif.
-I liked the slim simple design on the basis that i dint want to overcrowd the navigation bar on the understanding of the placement of the <a> selectors being under neath.
+I liked the slim simple design on the basis that i dint want to overcrowd the navigation bar on the understanding of the placement of the <a> selectors being underneath

 H1,H2:

 font-family: 'Source Serif Pro', serif;

 I used the 'Source Serif Pro' font, with a backup of serif.
 The slim design was neat and simple.
-Probably could be thicker for hard of sight.
+Probably could be thicker for hard of sight

 P:
 font-family: 'Tinos', serif; */